mixpanel/mixpanel-flutter/README.md

 # Introduction
-Welcome to the official Mixpanel Flutter library.
+Welcome to the official Mixpanel Flutter SDK.
-The Mixpanel Flutter library is an open-source project, and we'd love to see your contributions!
+The Mixpanel Flutter SDK is an open-source project, and we'd love to see your contributions!
 We'd also love for you to come and work with us!
 Check out **[Jobs](https://mixpanel.com/jobs/#openings)** for details

 # Quick Start Guide